Ferguson Hall Freshman School News

 Challenge Day 2019

-On November 1, Ferguson Hall staff and students will participate in Challenge Day.
-Students will start their day with a motivational speech by Nick Jackson.
-Afterward, they will break into groups and spend the day building integrity, compassion, empathy, and acceptance by playing games, having group discussions, and listening to their peers and adult leaders.
+On November 1, Ferguson Hall staff and students participated in Challenge Day.
+Students started their day with a motivational speech by Nick Jackson.
+Afterward, they broke into groups and spent the day building integrity, compassion, empathy, and acceptance by playing games, having group discussions, and listening to their peers and adult leaders.